-I started "Hall of the Mountain King" with the idea of two worlds, one above ground, one below, neither necessarily aware of the other's existence.
-I have strong interests in geology and archaeology, both subjects which deal with this sort of thing all the time.
+Design Notes: "Hall of the Mountain King" began with the idea of two worlds, one above ground, one below, neither necessarily aware of the other's existence.
 The underground world would be a remnant of a vanished culture, maybe a barrow or a cavern that had been adapted for some human use, while the above-ground structure would be a city or that had risen up long after the cavern's culture had disappeared.

 As I developed these ideas further, I grew more interested in the visible, above-ground structure growing out of the hidden, underground structure, and the way these two structures would have to grow together to be stable.
 Someone walking along on the "surface" of this world may never find out about the caverns beneath the fortress, but those caverns would ultimately determine whether or not the fortress would collapse.

-While in a real building materials may be brought in from anywhere in the world, the limited palette of woods I used in "Hall of the Mountain King" visually enhances the dependence of the fortress on the cavern.
-I also chose to use only wood in the entire piece.
-I frequently incorporate stone or metal into my work because I like the contrasts they can provide to the wood grain.
-I realized that doing that here would destroy with the illusion I was trying to create of the different species of wood as mined and shaped stone; real stone doesn't look much like wood.
+The limited palette of woods I used in "Hall of the Mountain King" visually enhances the dependence of the fortress on the cavern.
+And, while I have incorporated stone or metal into some of my work, I chose not to do that here because it would would destroy the illusion I was trying to create that the different species of wood were mined and shaped stone.
+Real stone doesn't look much like wood.